The Fool Killer

-The Fool Killer (also known as Violent Journey) is a 1965 adventure drama film starring Edward Albert and Anthony Perkins.
-It was based on the 1954 novel of the same name by Helen Eustis.
+The Fool Killer (also known as Violent Journey) is a 1965 Southern Gothic coming-of-age adventure film directed by Servando González and written by Morton S. Fine and David Friedkin, who adapted their screenplay from the 1954 Helen Eustis novel of the same name.

+Set in the Reconstruction era, the film follows George Mellish (Edward Albert), a 12-year-old boy who flees his abusive foster parents and travels across the Southern United States meeting several colorful characters, including Milo Bogardus (Anthony Perkins), an amnesiac American Civil War veteran.

+The film was independently produced and shot on location in and around the city of Knoxville, Tennessee.

 Plot

 After performing a multitude of other chores for his foster parents in the post-Civil War South, 12-year-old orphan George Mellish is beaten for carelessly knocking the butter churn into the road.
 George laments what a bad boy he is and how much he despises his foster parents.
 He hears a train coming and grabs a bag of his possessions which he has at the ready.
 He crawls into a small space under one of the cars.
 George falls asleep and climbs out from under the train when it stops to collect water.
 He is not fast enough to make it back before the train departs.

 He watches forlornly as his small bag of possessions was left behind on the train.
 Undaunted, George starts walking West, the same direction the train was heading.
 He walks a long way and finally encounters Dirty Jim Jelliman, an old man living alone.
 They become friends, and George stays for several weeks.
 Jim calls George a fool when he tries to clean Jim’s house.
 He then tells George a chilling story about the Fool Killer, an 8-foot tall man who roams the countryside looking for fools to kill with his supernaturally sharp "chopper".

 When they go to town one day, George falls ill and is taken in by a local family.
 He runs off again and stumbles into the camp of a tall man who treats him roughly in order to keep George silent.
 The next morning, the man makes George breakfast and apologizes for treating him so roughly.
 He introduces himself as Milo Bogardus but instantly admits he stole the name from a dying soldier.